Ai-Ai delas Alas: Return to GMA Network

 After almost two decades of working with ABS-CBN, delas Alas decided to return to GMA Network, signing a two-year exclusive contract.
 One of the deciding factors for her move was the lack of projects for her from the Kapamilya Network.
 Her last show on ABS-CBN was the remake of Dyesebel alongside Anne Curtis.

 Her return was celebrated in the Sunday-noontime show Sunday All Stars, where she was warmly welcomed as the newest Kapuso.
 As her first project, Delas Alas joined the cast of GMA's Telebabad series Let The Love Begin, in which she played the mother of Ruru Madrid.
 The show's final episode aired on August 7, 2015.

 Delas Alas is also one of the main hosts and comedians in the newest Sunday afternoon comedy variety show Sunday PinaSaya, alongside Marian Rivera and the comedy duo Jose Manalo and Wally Bayola.
-Sunday PinaSaya challenged its rival variety show, ASAP 20 of ABS-CBN Corporation.
+Sunday PinaSaya challenged its rival variety show, ASAP of ABS-CBN.
 Delas Alas is also one of the hosts of GMA Network's celebrity talk show CelebriTV, which replaced the longest-running celebrity talk show Startalk.
 She hosts this alongside Joey De Leon, Lolit Solis, and Ricky Lo.
 The show premiered on September 19, 2015.

 Aside from television shows in the Kapuso Network, Delas Alas also joined international shows in Canada and the United States through GMA Pinoy TV.
 She was one of the guests in the 10th anniversary of GMA Pinoy TV.

 After the successful Enteng ng Ina Mo with Vic Sotto in 2011, delas Alas and Sotto reappeared in the romantic comedy My Bebe Love, released in December 2015.
 Directed by Jose Javier Reyes, it features the Eat Bulaga! love team of Alden Richards and AlDub (Maine Mendoza).

 In June 2020, Delas Alas signed a contract with GMA Artist Center.

 2017–present, GMA Records

-In November 2017, de las Alas signed a contract with GMA Records and released a single titled "Walang Pinipili".
+In November 2017, delas Alas signed a contract with GMA Records and released a single titled "Walang Pinipili".